DaldenU/sdp_final/README.md

+Project by: Andasov Temirlan, Nursultan Nurlybayev from SE-2218

 # Bank Account System

 This project is a simple Java-based bank account system that demonstrates various design patterns including Strategy, Singleton, Decorator, Adapter, Observer, and Factory.